Pathoschild/smapi-mod-dump/source/Mopsy's Ranch Livin'/README.md

 Romani Ranch, here I come! ;D

 ## Notes
-* Tested with Stardew Valley 1.3.11-beta and SMAPI 2.6-beta.14.
+* Tested with Stardew Valley 1.3.32 and SMAPI 2.9.3.
 * Right now, this is only for English.
 I don't speak any other languages well enough to translate this.
 If anyone else would like to muck around the various strings/dialogues/events and create translations, let me know.
 If the keys are not different, I just need the word I need to replace, and with what, and if they keys are also translated, I'd need the files/keys as well.

 ## Changelog
+### 1.0.1
+* Updated for the upcoming SMAPI 3.0.
+* The preferred suffix is now stored in the save file.
+(Previous players may need to run `farm_setsuffix` again.)

 ### 1.0.0
 * Initial release; compatible with Stardew Valley 1.3.11-beta and SMAPI 2.6-beta.14.